officialkhaled/lets-teach-app/README.md

 # Let's Teach Application

 This is a basic Tutor Hiring Platform app built using Laravel and React.
-It has three users: an admin who manages the users and their posts, a tutor who can create a profile and apply to available jobs, and a student who can create job posts according to their needs.
+It has three users: an admin who manages the users and their posts, a tutor who can create a profile and apply to available jobs, and a student who can make job posts according to their needs.

 A walkthrough going over the steps taken to produce this app.